Rapper 50 Cent injured in car accident

 "He was released this morning and is doing fine," Keesha Johnson, the rapper's spokesman at DKC, said in a statement.

-Jackson was listed as the fifth-wealthiest hip-hop artist by Forbes in April, with a net worth of $110 million.
+Jackson was listed as the fifth-wealthiest hip-hop artist by Forbes in April, with a net worth of $110 million (70.36 million pounds).

 He has had two Billboard year-end No. 1 albums.
 His 2003 debut album, "Get Rich or Die Tryin'", sold more than 6 million copies in the United States, and "The Massacre" from 2005 topped 5 million, according to the Recording Industry Association of America, which tracks nationwide album sales.